-nt in place yet opliance (e.g. data collection failure due to server ou WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVCE IF Our water supply systems provide fire Our water supply systems meet the FW2 standard as per the Code of Practice for Fire Fighting Water Supplies - measured through hydraulic modelling, and field testing revised biennially.
-(Target: 90%) This year we have achieved a 100% compliance as measured through random testing in a number of schemes.
+Tech - Technical non-compliance (e.g. data collection failure due to server outage)

+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE Our water supply systems provide fire protection to a level that is consistent with the national standard.
+Our water supply systems meet the FW2 standard as per the Code of Practice for Fire Fighting Water Supplies - measured through hydraulic modelling, and field testing revised biennially.
+(Target: 90%.)
+This year we have achieved a 100% compliance as measured through random testing in a number of schemes.
 There are some small areas in Richmond which do not achieve full compliance, as measured through modelling.
-Rural water supplies and community supplies do not provide firefighting capacity, so are not covered by this measure (cf 2015-16: 90%).
-Our water supply activities are managed at a level that the community is satisfied with. % of customers are satisfied with the water supply service - as measured through the annual residents' survey.
-(Target: 80%) In 2017, of those residents who receive a service, 80% were satisfied or very satisfied.
+Rural water supplies and community supplies do not provide firefighting capacity, so are not covered by this measure (cf 2015/16: 90%).

+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water supply activities are managed at a level that the community is satisfied with. % of customers are satisfied with the water supply service - as measured through the annual residents' survey.
+(Target: 80%.)
+In 2017, of those residents who receive a service, 80% were satisfied or very satisfied.
 16% of residents who receive a service were not very satisfied.
 This compares with 79% satisfied or very satisfied and 18% not satisfied in 2016.
-See Figure 26 Water Supply Services Satisfaction Rate, page 97.

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVCE IF CURRENT PERFORMANCE so that failures can be Complaints per 1,000 connections are less than the target - relates to clarity, dtaste, odour, pressure or flow, continuity of supply and Council response to these issues - as recorded through Council's Confirm database.
+See Figure 26 Water Supply Services Satisfaction Rate, page 102.
+Our water supply systems are built, operated and maintained so that failures can be managed and responded to quickly.
+Complaints per 1,000 connections are less than the target - relates to clarity, taste, odour, pressure or flow, continuity of supply and Council response to these issues - as recorded through Council's Confirm database.
 (Mandatory measure 4.)
 (Target: <20.)
-Although we provided a high standard of drinking water to our users, we did not meet our target and recorded a total of 43 complaints per 1,000 connection (cf 30 complaints per 1000 connections in 2015/2016).
-Most of these complaints related to rural water supplies, and consisted of customers calling us to have their flow- restrictors serviced (as they had become blocked).
+Although we provided a high standard of drinking water to our users, we did not meet our target and recorded a total of 43 complaints per 1,000 connection (cf 30 complaints per 1,000 connections in 2015/2016).
+Most of these complaints related to rural water supplies, and consisted of customers calling us to have their flow-restrictors serviced (as they had become blocked).
 The majority of complaints related to the rural water supplies in Dovedale and Redwoods, as these water supplies have higher levels of sediment than others.
 In summary, there were 1,775 enquiries relating to the water supplies logged in the Confirm system in the 2016-2017 year.
 Approximately 500 of these were classed as complaints as explained above.
 165 issues were logged in the NCS system and 41 of these were identified as complaints.
-Our water supply systems are built, operated and maintained so that failures can be managed and responded to quickly (cont.).
-Median resolution times are within targets for urgent call-outs (one day).
-(Mandatory measure 3.)
-(Target: <24 hours.)
-ACHIEFED ACHIEFED Median response times are within targets for urgent call-outs (2 hours).
-(Mandatory measure 3.)
-(Target: < 2 hours.)
-We had systems in place for the contractor to record the time they arrive on site and time the service was restored.
-However, due to faults in this system and data entry errors the data produced in 2016/2017 is unreliable and not credible.
-As a consequence we are not able to report performance against this target with any confidence.
-We will be improving the system required to record response and service restored times for each job so that we can report reliable information against this target next year.
-Median resolution times are within targets for non-urgent call-outs (seven working days).
-(Mandatory measure 3.)
-(Target: < 8 working days.)